Airports in Pakistan

 Airport Details:

-In Skardu, Gilgit-Baltistan, Pakistan, there is an international civil airport called Skardu International Airport.
-Additionally, the Pakistan Air Force uses it as a forward operating facility.
+Skardu International Airport is an international civil airport in Gilgit Baltistan, Pakistan.
+The Pakistan Air Force also uses it as a forward operating facility.
 Flight schedules at Skardu Airport change based on the season and weather.

 The massive Indus River, snow-capped mountains, and the Skardu airport are all breathtaking sights for travelers.
-At Skardu Airport, there are two runways, one inactive and measuring 12000 feet in length with a PCN of 40.
+Skardu Airport has two runways, but only one is active.
+It measures 12000 feet in length and has a PCN of 40.
 Up to three B737s can park on the apron.

 Operating Airlines: